On this page

 If you are planning to go into or already in work-based learning#

-All apprentices and trainees currently enrolled in Te Pūkenga/New Zealand Institute of Skills and Technology programmes will remain with their existing work-based learning division.
+All apprentices and trainees currently enrolled in Zealand Institute of Skills and Technology’s (formerly Te Pūkenga) programmes will remain with their existing work-based learning division.

 Changes to the ownership of your programme, will mean that your programme will now be managed through an industry skills board.
 It will continue to be delivered with as few changes as possible.
 Find out about these changes from your polytechnic or work-based learning division (see the list further down this page).

-There will be no changes if you are enrolled or planning to enrol in an apprenticeship or traineeship with someone other than the New Zealand Institute of Skills and Technology.
+There will be no changes if you are enrolled or planning to enrol in an apprenticeship or traineeship with other providers than the New Zealand Institute of Skills and Technology.

 You should continue to enrol and complete apprenticeships and other work-based training with existing providers.